mapcss/atomic-ui-react/transition/README.md

   /** Root child adapting transitions. */
   children: ReactElement;

+  /** Whether the target should be shown or hidden. */
+  isShow: boolean;

   /** Call on change transition states. */ onChange?: (state: UseTransitionReturnValue) => void;